- What is a lead management system?

 - A Lead Management System is much more than just a tool

-- The 8 steps of lead management system to stop losing your leads
+- The 8 steps of a lead management system to stop losing leads

-- What is the difference between a CRM and a lead management system?
+- What is the difference between CRM and lead management system?

 - How to activate your leads effectively?

-- Which is the best lead management tools?
+- Which is the best lead management system?

 - FAQ on Lead Management System

-80% of leads generated are never exploited. 📉 Not because they are bad, but because they arrive in a poorly structured system.
+Not because they’re bad but because they enter a poorly structured system.

-In this article, you’ll discover how to structure effective lead management system, what steps to take, and how to activate your leads at the right time to stop losing them along the way. 😎
+In this article, you’ll learn how to build an effective lead management system, which steps actually matter, and how to activate your leads at the right moment before they slip through the cracks. 😎

 What is a lead management system?

-Lead management system isn’t just “managing contacts.” 😅 It’s the set of actions that move a lead forward, from their first sign of interest to their conversion into an opportunity and then a customer.
-It’s about knowing: 👇🏻
+A lead management system isn’t just “managing contacts.” 😅 It’s the set of actions that actually move a lead forward from the first signal of interest to a real opportunity, and eventually, a customer.

-A good lead management system helps you avoid two very common extremes:
+A solid lead management system helps you avoid two very common mistakes:

 OR